X2Engine/X2CRM/README.txt

 README

-X2EngineCRM 1.6.5.1 Changelog
+X2EngineCRM 1.6.6 Changelog
-8/28/2012
+8/31/2012

-X2EngineCRM 1.6.5.1 Changelog
+X2EngineCRM 1.6.6 Changelog
-- Powerful new web lead capture form editor
-- Enhanced record tagging abilities
-- New single-user lead distribution option
+- New Workflow report in Charts module
-- Automatic phone number formatting (for US numbers)
-- Reorganized admin page
-- Improved search results
+- Improved Lead Volume report
-- Improved notification behavior
+- Improved phone number search (search is now formatting-insensitive)
+- Documents now auto-save (whenever you stop typing)
+- New look for installer and login screen
+- Added logging for failed API requests
-- Tons of bug fixes
+- Numerous bug fixes
-- Improvements to VCR controls and grid sort/filter rememebering
-- Fixed bug with updater
+- Added various translations

-Welcome to  X2EngineCRM v1.6.5!
+Welcome to  X2EngineCRM v1.6.6!
 X2EngineCRM is a next-generation,  open source social sales application for small and medium sized businesses.
 X2EngineCRM was designed to streamline  contact and sales actions into  one  compact blog-style user interface.
 Add to this  contact  and  colleague  social feeds  and  sales